 Stock up on Non-perishable Food

 Check on your food supply as soon as you hear a big storm or string winds headed for your area.
 You can avoid food shortages and crowded food stores by shopping early.
 It’s crucial to store non-perishable foods because you don’t know how long the power outage will last, so you cannot store food in the fridge.
-Foods such as cereals, dried fruits, and canned vegetables can save your day during a power outage.
-Ensure that you buy enough food supply for your entire household.
+Foods such as cereals, dried fruits, and canned vegetables can save the day during a power outage.
+Make sure you buy enough food supply for your entire household.
 Remember to stock up for your pets and other essentials, especially if you have a toddler in the house, and don’t forget to fill any prescriptions ahead of time.

 Prepare for Cold Temperatures